Are you serious about running a profitable Google Ads campaign?

 How CTR Affects Your Facebook Campaigns

 Well, they know you’d rather be stalking your ex or creeping your crush’s public pics.
-But since they have to show you ads, they might as well show you cool stuff you’ll find useful.
+But, since they have to show you ads to make money, they might as well show you cool stuff you’ll find useful.

 How CTR Affects the Quality of Your Web Traffic and Your Conversion Rates

 For this example, let’s go with the theory that your ad isn’t very informative.
-You’re bidding on the broad keyword “shirts” and your crappy ad text just says “Quality Shirts for Sale!
-We’ve Got the Best Shirts in Town” A potential buyer is probably thinking:
+You’re bidding on the broad keyword “shirts” and your crappy ad text says “Quality Shirts for Sale!
+We’ve Got the Best Shirts in Town”

-But let’s just say she decides to take a leap of faith!
-Maybe she decides to see what you’re offering after all, and she goes in for the click!
+But let’s say she decides to take a leap of faith!
+She decides to see what you’re offering after all, and she goes in for the click!
 She gets to your landing page and what does she find?
 Men’s cotton t-shirts in a variety of comic book character designs.

-OK fine, I get it, my CTR sucks!
-So how do I improve it?
+“OK fine, I get it, my CTR sucks!
+So how do I improve it?”

-This way, you know you’re targeting people who are actually looking for what you sell, and they know what they’re going to see when they click through to your site.
-The quality of your ad traffic improves, your conversion rate goes up and you start to see a return on your investment.
+This way, you’re targeting people who are actually looking for what you sell and they know upfront what they’re going to see when they reach your site.

 What is a Good Click-Through Rate?

-Well, the average CTR for a Google Paid Search ad is around 1.5%.
+Well, the average CTR for a Google Paid Search ad is around 2%.
 But… that’s just average.
 And why be average when you can be awesome?
-In my opinion, you should strive for AT LEAST 2% but if you’re achieving 3-5% then you deserve a round of applause!
-For Facebook ads, I’d recommend aiming for 1% or more.
+In my opinion, you should strive for AT LEAST 3% but if you’re achieving 5-7% then you deserve a round of applause!